 Boost and position lock your first product walks you through a scenario in which a digital merchandiser boosts a specific product.
 If this is your first time ranking products, then that's a good walkthrough for you.
 After that, boost attributes is a good place to learn how to boost products based on their attributes.
 The primary difference between product boosts and attribute boosts is that a product boost applies only to specific products.
 An attribute boost affects all products with a characteristic or set of characteristics that you specify when you create the ranking rule.

 Burying products works the same way as boosting products, but the effect is to lower the ranking of affected products.

-How do I blacklist a product?
+How do I block a product?

-There are two options to blacklist:
+There are two options to block products:

 What happens when merchandising rules conflict?

 To understand how to handle conflict in rules and the order of priority, go to Conflict Resolution page.